VireshDhuri01/microservices-Video-Audio-Converter/README.md

 **NOTE:** Ensure that all the necessary ports are open in the node security group.

-### Pipeline 2 – Image Creation and Kubernetes Deploy
+### 🪈Pipeline 2 – Image Creation and Kubernetes Deploy

 This pipeline automates the build, containerization, and deployment of all application microservices using Docker, Amazon ECR, GitHub, and Argo CD.